cloud-native-toolkit/automation-solutions/boms/software/maximo/files/README.md

    brew install colima
    ```

+Ensure the following before continuing
+- Github account exists
+- A Github [token](https://docs.github.com/en/enterprise-server@3.3/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) is available with permissions set to create and remove repositories
+- You are able to login to the OpenShift cluster and obtain an OpenShift login token
+- Cloud Pak entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)

 ### Installing Maximo Core

 The installation process will use a standard GitOps repository that has been built using the Modules to support Maximo Core installation.
 The automation is consistent across three cloud environments AWS, Azure, and IBM Cloud.